WEEDEN MOBILE TOY STEAM ENGINES

 Thanks David A.

-The Weeden Dart was introduced in 1888 and production continued until 1918, the locomotive is 8" long, 3" wide and it stands 4 1/2" high.
+The Weeden Dart was introduced in 1888 and in production by Weeden until 1918, the locomotive is 8" long, 3" wide and it stands 4 1/2" high.
 The set is made up of the locomotive, tender and passenger coach that ran on a 3 1/2 foot diameter 2 3/16" gauge track with metal rails and wooden sleepers.
+National Playthings possibly reintroduced it in the 1940's from a combination of left over and newly made parts.

 WEEDEN Locomotive No.1 & No.2